stroiman/neovim-config/README.md

 - Fetch plugins that exist as git submodules
 - Execute custom build steps for luasnip.

-Launch neovim, and run `:checkhealth` to check if there are other tools you might want to install, like `ripgrep` or `fd`.
+Launch neovim, and run
+- `:checkhealth` to check if there are other tools you might want to install, like `ripgrep` or `fd`.
+- `:helptags` to generate helptags for all the plugins that were loaded.

+Note, on first startup, LSPs will be installed by Mason.

 ### Non-default configuration folder